sanginiv11/Implement-cpp-arrays-and-strings/README.md

 9. Print the average of the array elements.
 10. End the program.

-04.
-AIM: TO FIND MINIMUM AND MAXIMUM NUMBER
+04.AIM: TO FIND MINIMUM AND MAXIMUM NUMBER

 THEORY:
 - The program identifies the largest (maximum) and smallest (minimum) numbers stored in an array.